danieljtait/ladax/examples/README.md

 ```

 For an example of fitting a variational Gaussian
-process run, and to plot the resulting fit
+process and to plot the resulting fit

 ```shell script
 $ python basic_svgp.py --plot=True